 The County provides postretirement health care benefits, as per the requirements of collective bargaining agreements, for certain retirees and their dependents.
 The benefits vary by agreement, and depend upon a retiree's years of service.
 In general, the County pays 50% of the premiums of health care coverage for retirees from age 58 to age 65.
-The County's regular health care benefit providers underwrite the retiree's policies.
+The County's regular health care benefit providers underwrite the retirees' policies.
 Retirees may not convert the benefit into an inlieu payment to secure coverage under independent plans.

-At June 30, 2003, there were 467 retirees that were receiving the post employment health care benefit.
+At June 30, 2004, there were 561 retirees that were receiving the post employment health care benefit.
 The County finances the plan by creating a reserve account that meets the actuarially determined amount of benefits that will be payable in the future.
-For the year ended June 30, 2003, the County paid \$1,177 for these benefits, which was net of \$1,839 of retiree contributions.
-In fiscal year 2003, the County recognized a liability on the Statement of Net Assets for these post employment benefits in the amount of \$55,190.
+For the year ended June 30, 2004, the County paid \$1,831 for these benefits, which was net of \$2,404 of retiree contributions.
+The County records a liability on the Statement of Net Assets for these post employment benefits in the amount of \$55,190.